DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 A client SHOULD add a random padding component and SHOULD avoid deterministic plaintext lengths for repeated queries.

-The final plaintext only needs to be valid ISO/IEC 7816-4 padding; deployed receivers accept any authenticated plaintext that unpads correctly and parses as a DNS message.
+A resolver MUST accept any authenticated plaintext that is valid ISO/IEC 7816-4 padding and parses as a DNS message, whatever the padded length; deployed receivers already behave this way.

 For example, an originally unpadded 56-byte DNS query can be validly padded as: